tmueller1/symbolic-regression/README.md

 Chair of Production Metrology and Quality Management at the Laboratory for Machine Tools and Production Engineering (WZL) of RWTH Aachen University - Campus Boulevard 30, 52074 Aachen, Germany

+Please cite this code or the data set as: BibTex will be added after publication

 A symbolic regression is an algorithm for fitting analytic relationships between features $`\bm{x}`$ and targets $`y`$ based on training data.
 This repository contains an implementation of a symbolic regression in Python with a GUI.
 The implementation is based on the DEAP library, see https://deap.readthedocs.io/en/master/.